-Maximum Units Time Frame Chart Examples Degree Program Maximum Units Time Fran AA/AS or Transfer Program 90 units attempted (60 units x 150%) Certificate of Achievement 36 units attempted (24 units x 150%) Special Programs: Nursing, Dental, etc. 97.5 units attempted (65 units x 150%)
+Maximum Units Time Frame Chart Examples Degree Program Maximum Units Time Frame AA/AS or Transfer Program 90 units attempted (60 units x 150%) Certificate of Achievement 36 units attempted (24 units x 150%) Special Programs: Nursing, Dental, etc. 97.5 units attempted (65 units x 150%)

-- Repeated courses will count toward the 150% maximum units allowed. - The maximum time frame will not be extended for students who change academic programs or have prior degrees or certificates. - Students who have a Bachelor's Degree or higher from a domestic or foreign school have exceeded the maximum time frame and will not be eligible for additional financial aid. - A maximum of 30 units of Basic Skills/Remedial and/or 30 units of ESL courses will be excluded from the maximum unit limit.
+- Repeated courses will count toward the 150% maximum units allowed. - The maximum time frame will not be extended for students who change academic programs or have prior degrees or certificates. - Students who have a Bachelor's Degree or higher from a domestic or foreign school have exceeded the maximum time frame and will not be eligible for additional financial aid (with the exception of BOGFW and Unsubsidized Direct Student Loans). - A maximum of 30 units of Basic Skills/Remedial and/or all units of ESL courses will be excluded from the maximum unit limit.